I'm sure you will agree that turning up the volume on a really bad sound is not the best idea.

 I have put links to every single one of these albums here for you.

-You really deserve taking the time out to listen to these albums in the way that they were supposed to be listened to from start to finish.
+You really deserve to take the time out to listen to these albums in the way that they were supposed to be listened to from start to finish.

 That's why I just included how long it takes to listen to them as we were talking about them.